mking/flask-uwsgi/README.md

 Adding or simulating DNS entries
 ---
-If you are running this tutorial in a VM, you can simulate DNS names on the host by editing /etc/hosts.
-This allows you to visit the VM from your host's browser.
+If you are running this tutorial in a VM, you can simulate DNS names in the host by editing /etc/hosts.
+This allows you to visit your VM from your host's browser.

     # Replace <IP> with your VM's IP.
     <IP> ubuntu.local flask-uwsgi.ubuntu.local